Academic-Labbook/alp/README.md

 to install additional plugins as you like.

 ## What does ALP do?
-Currently, not much, because it's in alpha development.
 Here are the features implemented so far...
  - Multiple author support
  - Change logs for posts and pages
    - Unhides revisions meta box in editor by default
- - Force users to be logged in to view (but maybe later add ability to choose between network/individual site access)
+ - Force users to be logged in to view
+   - Feeds still accessible using HTTP authentication
  - LaTeX support
  - DOI and arXiv shortcodes
  - Disable certain post meta fields mostly suited to commercial sites, like